GudaLab/scATACseq/README.md

 ### Acceleration

 We report the runtime of these notebooks on various GCP instances below.
 All runtimes are given in seconds.
 Acceleration is given in parentheses.
-Benchmarking was performed on Dec 16, 2020.
+Benchmarking was performed on NOv 21, 2022.

 | Step                         | CPU <br> n1-standard-16 <br> 16 vCPUs | GPU <br> n1-standard-16 <br> T4 16 GB GPU <br> (Acceleration)  | GPU <br> n1-highmem-8 <br> Tesla V100 16 GB GPU <br> (Acceleration) | GPU <br> a2-highgpu-1g <br> Tesla A100 40GB GPU <br> (Acceleration) |